 For some, it seems so easy!
 There are many people who will readily acknowledge their love for themselves, without shame or reticence.

-For others, they may struggle with the idea of loving themselves, either because they don’t even like themselves or because the concept of loving oneself seems on par with narcissism (spoiler alert: it’s not!).
+Others may struggle with the idea of loving themselves, either because they don’t even like themselves or because the concept of loving oneself seems on par with narcissism (spoiler alert: It’s not!).

 However difficult you find it to love and accept yourself, there are steps you can take to enhance your compassion, acceptance, and love for yourself.

 In his book, Deeper Dating, Page (2015) notes that loving ourselves is inherently dependent on those around us.
-We may not struggle with appreciating our easy to love side, our positive traits, and good characteristics, but we all likely struggle to love our flaws and weaknesses.
+We may not struggle to appreciate our easy-to-love side, positive traits, and good characteristics, but we all likely struggle to love our flaws and weaknesses.
 This is where the care and compassion of others can open us up to the possibility of loving even the most unlovable aspects of ourselves.

 However, this involves making ourselves vulnerable.
-Unfortunately, the only great risk to our egos can potentially result in great intimacy with loved ones and, as an indirect result, authentic love for our authentic selves.
+The risk to our egos can potentially result in great intimacy with loved ones and, as an indirect result, authentic love for our authentic selves.

 If you’re looking to enhance your self-love, Page (2015) suggests beginning by learning more about our “true” and “false” selves.
 Answering these two questions can help with this: